RedTopper/Text-Generation-Webui-Podman/README.md

 Edit the path `/path/to/models` in the podman-compose.yaml file.

-`podman-compose build` to pull the latest commit and build.
+`./build.sh` to pull the latest commit and build (script provides access to access GPU when building .whl for 4bit)

 `podman-compose up` to run the container, by default on port 7861.